MayFu2025/unit1_project/README.md

 ## Proposed Solution

 Design statement:
-I will to design and make a digital ledger / electronic wallet for a client who is Ms. Sato as per the Problem definition.
-The ledger will be about depositing, withdrawing, and storing DAI, a type of cryptocurrency, and is constructed using the software PyCharm.
+I will to design and make a digital ledger for a client who is Ms. Sato as per the Problem definition.
+The ledger will be about depositing, withdrawing, and storing DAI, a type of cryptocurrency, and is constructed using Python.
 It will take  approximately a month to make and will be evaluated according to the success criteria listed below.

 #** add a description of your coin and citation **